 TN Marble History

-Across the Nation, you will find Tennessee Pink Marble along with many other Tennessee stone varieties in virtually every significant historic building in every major city.
-Tennessee marble is dense, durable, distinctive, water-resistant stone available in earth tone colors of pink, brown, gray, and beige.
+Across the Nation, you will find Tennessee Pink Marble, along with many other Tennessee stone varieties, in many significant historic buildings in every major city.
+Tennessee marble is a dense, durable, distinctive, water-resistant stone available in earth tone colors of Light and Dark Rose, Cedar, and Quaker Gray.
 Tennessee marble was utilized throughout the Knoxville Region as a common building material on homes, churches, schools, and other buildings during the late 1800’s and early-to-mid 1900’s.
 Not as common today, however Tennessee Marble is still a go to stone for builders looking for authenticity, permanence, and beauty.

 The Tennessee Pink Marble Trail is a great way to experience the living history of Tennessee Marble in the Knoxville Region.
 The East Tennessee Historical Society also had an exhibit and videos showcasing TN Pink Marble called Rock of Ages.

 We celebrate the cultural impact that Tennessee Marble has had on our region with our continued dedication to providing fine quarried Tennessee Marble to the world.